Danthewaann/Kingdomhire-2.0/README.md

 Clone this repo with `git clone https://github.com/dcrblack/Kingdomhire-2.0.git` and then install [*Homestead*](https://laravel.com/docs/6.x/homestead#installation-and-setup) and all of its prerequisites before setting up this website.

+I've tested this codebase with verson `v8.6.0` of Homestead, so make sure your Homestead checkout is that version e.g. `git checkout v8.6.0`.

 ## Installation steps
 After installing Homestead, do the following:
   1. run `vagrant up` to start your VM if you haven't already